andrewcooke-isti/JiraTestResultReporter/README.md

 ## UnFeatures

-The plugin currently assume sthat git is used, and stores information in four Jira fields - "CATS repository", "CATS branch", "CATS hash" and "CATS commit".
+The plugin currently assumes that git is used, and stores information in four Jira fields - "CATS repository", "CATS branch", "CATS hash" and "CATS commit".